porojo/Challenge1/README.md

 # Challenge #1 🤑
-An Android app that uses the Stripe SDK to simulate digital payments...
+An Android app that uses the Stripe SDK (Android) to simulate digital payments...

+# The Screenshots

+# The Test Results